openplanet-nl/nadeoapi-docs/docs/meet/matchmaking/heartbeat.md

       description: The party code
       required: true
     - name: playWith
-      type: string
+      type: array[string]
-      description: The account ID(s) of the player(s) you wish to queue with (leave blank to queue solo)
+      description: The account IDs of the players you wish to queue with (leave empty to queue solo)
       required: true
 ---